Parsa-Rajabi/CMPT-276/docs/syllabus.md

 While "life happens," poor planning by you does not count.
 And definitely do not wait to discuss gray areas.
 For example, an interview opportunity arises (good!): you should not wait until the day before the assignment is due to let us know that you could not complete the assignment because you had to prepare for the interview.
 That would be considered poor planning.
 Good planning would be to alert the TA or Instructor that you got the interview and, while you hope to finish the assignment, there is a concern.
 Then when you don’t finish on time, it’s clear that you planned your time and that will be taken into consideration.
 These "good planning" situations will be considered individually as per the instructor's discretion.

 In all cases, exceptional situations are considered on an individual basis, subject to the approval of the instructor and supported by legitimate and verfied documentation.
 Refer to accommodations and concessions section below for more details.

+### Classroom Etiquette

+The classroom principles that we will follow in the classroom are transparency, equity and inclusion, participation, active dialog, and constructive critique.
+Students are expected to support each other, learn from each other, and help each other grow.
+Students have the responsibility to conduct themselves in ways that will help them learn, yet that will not disrupt other students’ learning.
+While each student will be working closely with their team members, you are also expected to engage with your classmates in a respectful, kind, and helpful manner.

+In the class, we encourage asking questions, sharing ideas, and engaging in discussions related to the class topics.
+Sometimes discussions may steer away from the course content, and the course instructor will reserve the right to re-direct it back on track.

+Giving and receiving feedback is one of the core activities in this class.
+When giving and receiving feedback, it is important to keep in mind that we give feedback because we want all projects to succeed.
+Our feedback will highlight parts that work well but also point out aspects that can be improved.
+The feedback should not be taken personally or seen as an attack on students' knowledge or capabilities.
+Thus, we will learn a craft of constructive feedback and practice it in the class regularly.

 ### Assignment/Project/Lab Policy